RussHR/houses/README.md

 npm run start
 ```

-Then visit `localhost:8080` and you're good to go! (normally, your browser should open up automatically to `localhost:8080`)
+Then visit `localhost:8080` and you're good to go (normally, your browser should open up automatically to `localhost:8080`)!
+You can also run `npm run lint` and `npm run test` do run those tasks, respecively.

 ## Building production files

 Running `npm run build` will create a `dist/` directory with an `index.html` and `main.js`.
-You should be able to open `main.js` and have everything working, but you will still need to provide the API endpoint for the houses at `localhost:1337/houses`.
+You should be able to open `main.js` and have everything working in your browser, but you will still need to provide the API endpoint for the houses at `localhost:1337/houses`.

 ## Why not Redux?

 Redux is great, but it introduces a lot of overhead and complexity.
 In this particular case, I decided not to use it due to the app being so small.
 The application state is still held at the highest level (`<HousesApp />`).

-## What does the store of the application look like?
+## What does the state of the application look like?

 Since this application uses hooks, there isn't an easy way to look at the application state at a glance.
 If it were a more traditional React Component, here's what the state schema would look like: